Skip to main content

 Move checked work toward use

-The job is complete when checked content is ready for a product file, store update, or marketplace update.
+The job is complete when checked content is ready for an approved product file, structured export, or supported package example.

-After approval, the work can move into a product file or a package for a store or marketplace update.
+After approval, the work can move into a product file, structured export, or supported package example for the next handoff.

 See examples, setup, and search answers.